Finding and Hiring an NEC Baby Formula Lawsuit Attorney

 How Long Do I Have to File a Necrotizing Enterocolitis (NEC) Lawsuit?

-A "statute of limitations" is a law that puts a strict time limit on your right to file a lawsuit against the makers of Enfamil and Similac.
+A "statute of limitations" is a law that puts a deadline on your right to file an infant formula lawsuit.
 Each state and the federal government sets its own deadlines for different types of cases.
-In most states, you'll have two to three years to get a personal injury lawsuit filed.
-For details on the deadlines where you live and tips on when the clock might start running, check the statute of limitations in your state.
+In some states, the deadline to file an infant formula lawsuit—typically two to three years—is the same as the one that applies to most personal injury cases.

 Next Steps for Your NEC Baby Formula Lawsuit